PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 ## Problem 2: Your experiment win rate is low

 You keep trying new ideas, but none of experiments are working.

-"You need better ideas", says Alexey, "and, counter-intuitively, the way to do this is to improve the estimates of your current ideas".
+"You need better ideas", says Alexey, "and, counter-intuitively, the way to do this is to spend more time adding clear estimates to your current ideas".

 Typically, teams prioritize their roadmaps by using frameworks such as [RICE](https://www.intercom.com/blog/rice-simple-prioritization-for-product-managers/) and assigning t-shirt size estimates ("S", "M", "L").
 This doesn't go deep enough, and leads to teams wasting time building pointless things.

 It doesn't make sense spending only five minutes estimating something your team will spend weeks on.

 ### How to fix it

-Once you have shortlisted the ideas you want to work on, the next step is spend an additional hour on each one and estimate the dollar impact.
-Because you know **exactly** what to expect from your experiments, the result is a higher win rate.
+Once you have shortlisted the ideas you want to work on, the next step is to estimate the dollar impact of each one.
+Because you'll know **exactly** what to expect from your experiments, the result is a higher win rate.

-This approach was made famous by Facebook Messenger's VP of growth Darius Contractor and his [EVELYN framework](https://www.drift.com/blog/secret-to-faster-growth/).
-He even shares a handy [sheet with real examples you can copy](https://airtable.com/appzs6HT2ggrJt9pN/shrInOxl0SL1Xmauk/tblTQFEMcXAaEgSpM/viwZessbXpiA8q2jd?blocks=bipMQFWTjqu0HI3wv).
+This approach was made famous by Facebook Messenger's VP of growth Darius Contractor and his [EVELYN framework](https://www.drift.com/blog/secret-to-faster-growth/) (He even shares a handy [sheet with real examples you can copy](https://airtable.com/appzs6HT2ggrJt9pN/shrInOxl0SL1Xmauk/tblTQFEMcXAaEgSpM/viwZessbXpiA8q2jd?blocks=bipMQFWTjqu0HI3wv)).

 Alexey says that one of their biggest wins came from following this approach: